emilkarlen/exactly/README.rst

 ========

-The ``examples/`` directory of the source repository contains examples.
+The ``examples/`` directory of the source distribution contains examples.

 INSTALLING